Traveling on your own...

 The benefits of traveling solo.

 After my recent travels on my own, I'm convinced that I had more benefits while traveling alone, than I would have had with travel buddies on my side.

 Ever heard stories, about getting into an argument with friends or girlfriends while traveling ?
 Well... those kind of arguments actually could ruin your trip or holidays.
 I went through this as well, and know how it feels like, when you feel sad at a place, where you should be the happiest person on earth.
 This wouldn't happen, when traveling alone.

-Every singly person, has his daily habits and routines.
+Every single person, has his daily habits and routines.
 Some of those are must-dos for the concerned ones, but can get pretty annoying for your travel partner, after traveling a while together.
 Imagine the daily routine of spending one to two hours in a bathroom, for getting ready.
 A long waiting time... every morning...
 This wouldn't happen while traveling alone.

-As soon as you are on your own, you can create your own schedule, at your personal travel rhythm.
+As soon as you are on your own, you can create your own schedule, at your personal travel pace.
 It may sound kind of selfish, but yes, you can do all the stuff you're interested in, and get to the places that only you want to visit.

 While traveling alone, I noticed, that it's often easier to meet the crowds, travelers or locals, that you seem to connect with a first sight.
-Would it be a band-shirt someone's wearing, or a tattoo, ... pointing at it, and saying a couple of words, will easily lead you into a discussion.
+Would it be a band-shirt someone's wearing, or a tattoo, ... pointing at it, and saying a couple of words, will easily lead you into a chit-chat.
 It's often easier to get in touch with solo-travelers as well, as with a group of people.

 When I was traveling together with my best friends, it was easy to meet people, but mostly it wasn't the kind of people, who shared the same interests.
 As soon as I got to meet people on my own, surprisingly, we often had things in common, and it was easier to start a conversation.